 Its high intelligence level makes training easy.
-Being a dominant breed, it is essential to give them obedience and leash training.
-Socialization training works best if begins during puppy days so that they get along well with strangers and children.
-The owner should be assertive enough to prevent the Canis Panther from being the ‘pack leader’.
+Being a dominant breed, it is essential to give obedience and leash training.
+Socialization training works best if it begins during puppy days to get along well with strangers and children.
+The owner should be assertive enough to prevent the Canis Panther from being the ‘pack leader.’

 |Dog’s age||Maximum time in a crate|

 Behavioral training is very important for any dog.
 All of us, dog owners, need to administer some dog behavior training at some point in time.
 Behavioral training is very helpful for taking care of the dog.
 First of all, if you want to train your puppy to Behavioral training, find out some common behavioral issues like breaking, aggression, food guarding, howling, mouthing and chewing, separation anxiety, etc and stop these behavioral issues and train your dog easily.